 Step 6.
 Select "Create Deployment for Single Device" menu item as shown below:

 Step 7.
 This will open a dialog window to asking to select Edge Deployment Manifest.
-Select the correct deployment manifest file that corresponds to your device architecture under the config folder as shown below: alt text
+Select the correct deployment manifest file that corresponds to your device architecture under the config folder as shown below:

 This will result in the deployment of your edge module as shown below:

 Step 8.
 Head over the Azure Portal and navigate to IoT Edge Device.
-This will show the newly created IoT Edge module as shown below: alt text
+This will show the newly created IoT Edge module as shown below:

 Step 9.
 To view the newly created IoT Edge module on the device, open the device terminal and run the following command: